AI Use Cases/Construction

 Capacity shift timeline: month 6 is when Marketing overhead actually moves

-The 15-20 hours per week freed from manual translation coordination doesn't materialize at go-live.
+The weekly hours freed from manual translation coordination don't materialize at go-live.
 The first 1-3 months require Marketing to actively train the model by reviewing outputs, correcting compliance flags, and tagging engagement outcomes back into the system.
 Firms that treat month one as a hands-off deployment stall the feedback loop and delay the point at which the model has processed enough completed projects to generate predictive content recommendations.

 Frequently Asked Questions